Warnock, Walker pivot to overtime in Georgia Senate contest - NewsBreak

 GOP on cusp of retaking House control with slim majority

-WASHINGTON — (AP) — Republicans were on the cusp of retaking control of the House late Monday, just one victory shy of the 218 seats the party needs to secure a majority, narrowing the path for Democrats to keep the chamber and raising the prospect of a divided government in Washington.
+Republicans are on the cusp of retaking control of the House, just one victory shy of the 218 seats the party needs to secure a majority

 Election Denier Kari Lake Casts Doubt on Election Loss With ‘BS’ Tweet